Ram Narayan: Style

+Magriel described four stylistic choices by Narayan that deviate from tradition and were not commonly adopted by sarangi players: extended alap without accompaniment, replacing the usual fast section of the alap (jhala) with a set of tans, performing gats influenced by an instrumental playing style while the fixed composition is based on vocal performance, and a fast repetition of scales that expands the sound into the higher and lower register as a stylistic device.

-Narayan is associated with the Kirana gharana (stylistic school of Kirana) through Abdul Wahid Khan, but his performance style is not strongly connected to it.
-Most of Narayan's compositions are from the singing repertoire of his teachers and were modified and adapted to the sarangi.
-He has created original compositions and in performance varies those he was taught.
-Narayan disfavors the creation of new ragas, but developed compound ragas, including those of Nand with Kedar and Kafi with Malhar.
+Narayan was associated with the Kirana gharana (stylistic school of Kirana) through Abdul Wahid Khan, but his performance style was not strongly connected to it.
+Most of Narayan's compositions were from the singing repertoire of his teachers and were modified and adapted to the sarangi.
+He also created original compositions and in performance varied those he was taught.
+Narayan did not favor the creation of new ragas, but developed compound ragas, including those of Nand with Kedar and Kafi with Malhar.

-Narayan uses a sarangi obtained from Uday Lal and built in Meerut in the 1920s or 1930s in his concerts and recordings.
-He plays on foreign harp strings to produce a clearer tone.
+Narayan used a sarangi obtained from Uday Lal and built in Meerut in the 1920s or 1930s in his concerts and recordings.
+He played on foreign harp strings to produce a clearer tone.
 Narayan experimented with modifications to his instrument and added a fourth string, but removed it because it hindered playing.
 In the 1940s, he exchanged gut with steel for the first string and found it easier to play, but reverted to using only gut strings because the steel string altered the sound.
-A sarangi owned by Narayan is on display in a gallery of musical instruments of the Sri Shanmukhananda Fine Arts & Sangeetha Sabha in Mumbai as of December 2020.